Finding the healthiest oat milk for your metabolism

 Bone health.
 In children and adults who rely on plant milks, choosing unfortified oat milk instead of dairy or fortified soy can lead to lower intakes of calcium and vitamin D, two nutrients essential for bone mineral density, the measure of how strong bones are.[6]
 Over many years, that gap may increase the risk of weaker bones.

 Celiac disease and gluten sensitivity.
 Oats are naturally gluten free, yet they are often processed in facilities that also handle wheat, barley, or rye, which contain gluten, a protein that triggers an immune reaction in people with celiac disease.
-Clinical guidelines allow pure, uncontaminated oats in most people with celiac disease, but only when labeled gluten free and introduced carefully.[8]
+Many celiac disease guidelines advise choosing oats (and oat-based products like oat milk) only when labeled gluten free, then introducing them carefully while monitoring symptoms and follow-up testing when appropriate.[8]
 People with celiac disease should look for certified gluten free oat milk.

 Allergies and intolerances.
 Oat allergy is uncommon but real.
 Some people are sensitive to gums and emulsifiers, which can cause bloating or loose stools.
 For those with lactose intolerance or dairy or nut allergy, oat milk can be an excellent alternative when chosen wisely.